who-biz/epicboxnodejs-source/README.md

 + if problems install all libraries which need epic-wallet setup - look at github EpicCash epic-wallet

 ## Prepare nodejs
-- retrun to main folder where is package.json file
+- return to main folder where is package.json file
 + use nodejs v18.14.2 ( use it ) ( mvw can help: mvn use v18.14.2 )
 + node update